bitprj/devrel/GraphQL/Navigating schemas, types, fetching requests, using mutations & subscriptions/blog.md

 ```

-<li> Scrolling down to the bottom, we can see the data that we requested from the server output information back to the client </li>
+<li> Scrolling down to the bottom, we can see the data that we requested from the server output information back to the client: </li>

 ```
 {